ooples/pine_script_docs/source/concepts/Time.rst

 which is selected by traders.

 We will note, when discussing variables or functions, if they return dates or times in UTC or exchange time zone.
-Scripts do not have visiblity on the user's time zone setting on his chart.
+Scripts do not have visibility on the user's time zone setting on his chart.